IRMaGe-3T/resstore-mri-dwi/README.md

   - sub-001
     - ses-01
         - anat
             -T1
-        - dwi
+        -dwi
             -DWI from  one or both acquisitions (ABCD/Hermes)
         - fmap
             -Fieldmap from  one or both acquisitions (ABCD/Hermes)
         - ...
     - ses-02
   - sub-002